 - Where the business is today.

 - Where the business is headed in the future.

 Aligning management and ownership enables decision makers to build a realistic plan that addresses how the business will achieve its goals and define key objectives or milestones to measure success.
 Business planning also helps avoid short-term emotional decisions and focuses decisions on pre-set objectives and goals.

 Why create a strategic plan?

 Businesses conduct strategic planning for many reasons, including new ventures, businesses or market changes and maintaining ongoing success.
 Business leaders use strategic plans internally to make management decisions and set priorities.
-Managers also use plans to communicate externally, sharing the vision and plan to attract investors, to obtain financing or to recruit quality partners or employees.
+Managers also use these plans to communicate externally, sharing the vision and plan to attract investors, obtain financing or recruit quality partners or employees.
 Business plans also provide business owners with a tool to evaluate the feasibility of proposed ventures and may reveal previously unconsidered opportunities or limitations.
 An effective plan provides clear direction for the organization and may be customized depending on the target audience – investors, creditors, board of directors, family members, employees or others.